Enter your E-mail Address

 I would love to sell the amazing four "horns" I found for a number of reasons.
 Although I love their beauty and uniqueness - designed by nature, I would love to see something educational happen with the largest specimens.

 Perhaps even if they ended up with a serious collector who could then show them to others.
-The smaller two (which are still very large by pearl standards) have been examined and classified as jewellery quality.
+The smaller two (which are still very large by pearl standards) have been examined and classified as jewelery quality.

 I would love to see a jeweler use these in some creative way which accentuates and shows off their natural beauty.
 I feel their beauty isn't utilized fully while I still have possession.